Find Affordable College Courses

 West Long Branch, NJ

 Our 2023 rankings named Monmouth University the most popular school in New Jersey for mental and social health services students working on their master’s degree.
-Located in the suburb of West Long Branch, Monmouth is a private not-for-profit college with a moderately-sized student population.
+Located in the large suburb of West Long Branch, Monmouth is a private not-for-profit school with a moderately-sized student population.

 About 74% of the students majoring in mental health services at the school are women while 26% are male.